cyberboy666/r_e_c_u_r/documentation/beta_access_notes_and_limitations_of_v2.md

 cycling `DSPY` now also has a `SHADERS` mode. this gives a similar folder_nav view as BROWSER but is used for selecting glsl-fragment-shader files (usaully .frag). entering (`square`) on a shader file loads it (first line of  DSPLY). the loaded shader can now be toggled on and off by pressing `FN + 6`

-if a shader is marked 'gen' it will replace currently playing sample (similar to captur's preview), if it is marked 'pro' the sample will become processed through the shader.
+if a shader is marked '0in' it will replace currently playing sample (similar to captur's preview), if it is marked 'pro' the sample will become processed through the shader.

 if a shader has parameters that can be set by recur these will be displayed next to the loaded shaders name and type in SHADER display mode. (eg `x0:00 x1:78`). params are best controlled with continuos inputs (cv/pots/midi-cc) but can also be set on numpad: